medialab/minet/docs/cli.md

   --domain-parallelism DOMAIN_PARALLELISM         Max number of urls per domain to hit at the same time.
 Defaults to 1 -f FILENAME, --filename FILENAME                Name of the column used to build retrieved file names.
 Defaults to an uuid v4 with correct extension.
   --filename-template FILENAME_TEMPLATE           A template for the name of the fetched files.
+  --folder-strategy FOLDER_STRATEGY               Name of the strategy to be used to dispatch the retrieved files into folders to alleviate issues on some filesystems when a folder contains too much files.
+Note that this will be applied on top of --filename-template.
+Defaults to "flat".
+All of the strategies are described at the end of this help.
   -g {chrome,chromium,edge,firefox,opera}, --grab-cookies {chrome,chromium,edge,firefox,opera}
                                                   Whether to attempt to grab cookies from your computer's browser (supports "firefox", "chrome", "chromium", "opera" and "edge").
   -H HEADERS, --header HEADERS                    Custom headers used with every requests.